 John Willford banished himself three times.
 Three beautiful little girls, age eight, six, and two, all born healthy as could be.
 They thought their family complete.
 The little house down at the corner of 50 East and 50 North glowed as bright as Elizabeth Tonsil Simms.

 The diphtheria came to the valley in the first week of March, 1879.
 Like unseen waves it bounced off the low foothills blocking the entrance to the north and back to the Wasatch Mountains in the south.
 It caromed off the Uintahs in the east, looking for an outlet to the west down into the Great Salt Lake.
-The freezing cold weather that kept the winter's deep snow piled high long into the spring kept the diphtheria trapped in the little valley.
-It just stayed there.
+The freezing cold weather keeping the winter's deep snow piled high long into the spring also kept the diphtheria trapped in the little valley.

 Mother and daughters were quarantined.
 No one could go out.
 No one could come in.
 No Doctors.
 Medicine was boiled ragweed and bitterroot.

 John Willford did the best he knew how.
 It changed nothing.
 He was helpless.
 A helpless man is useless.
 Deputy.
 Ha!
 Empty calling.
 Worthless star.
 It gave him no power to stop the sickness and death.
 Not for his family, not for all those other settlers living a black end to ten years of hard struggle in a dry hot cold place.
 He could not go in the house to comfort his daughters and his wife.
 What house?
 It was nothing but a little cabin with broken chink and drafty walls surrounding one small room.
 In that one small room slept all three daughters in the same bed dying in the face of his uselessness.